mirna-k/I3E-iOSAcademy/README.md

 # I3E-iOSAcademy

+## Author: mirna-k
-My project created as a part of IEEE iOS Academy at FERIT
+My student project created as a part of IEEE iOS Academy at FERIT